lis365b/data_analysis/data_prep_python_cheatsheet.md

 To toggle on/off the raw code, click <a href="javascript:code_toggle()">here</a>.''')
 ```

+<a name="H3c"></a>
 ### Table of contents

-For ipynb files, use the table of contents options (button in your toolbar, cannot be exported to HTML etc. per default)
+For ipynb files, you can use the table of contents options (button in your toolbar, cannot be exported to HTML etc. per default).

-You can use an extension to display the auto-generated table of contents inside your notebook - read more [here](http://www.sas-programming.com/2016/08/add-table-of-contents-to-your-jupyter.html).
+You can use an extension to display the auto-generated table of contents "inside" your notebook and to make it exportable - read more [here](http://www.sas-programming.com/2016/08/add-table-of-contents-to-your-jupyter.html).

 Follow the instructions to add your table of contents in a cell.
 If the table of contents does not show up, click on the refresh symbol in the "Contents" side menu in your notebook.

+<a name="H4"></a>
 ## Metadata and data types
+<a name="H4a"></a>
 ### Metadata

-**Runtime info for single cells:** `%%time` magic gets you the time spent on cell execution
+**Runtime info for single cells:** `%%time` magic gets you the time spent on cell execution.

 **Info on data types:**